Find meaningful ways to celebrate the holidays

 The holidays are a good opportunity to share lessons in kindness, generosity, compassion and faith with children.
 Making the season more about creating memories and traditions instead of getting gifts can help make a more meaningful Christmas.
 Here are a few tips to build meaningful holidays with your children.

-and become good memories for generations.
+will become good memories for generations

 - Involve your children in giving gifts.
 Have your children help